 In some cases, you may be liable for a dog bite even if the dog is not yours.
 Such incidents happen when you are in charge of someone else’s dog at the time of the accident.

 There are various damages that you may have to settle, depending on the type of bite.
-When your dog bites someone, you may have to pay them economic losses as well as emotional damages.
+When your dog bites someone, you may have to pay them economic losses, such as reimbursement for medical bills, missed work, and plastic surgery, as well as emotional damages.
 When your dog attacks another dog, you will have to pay according to the value of the damage inflicted.